Sinead O'Connor cancels tour due to bipolar disorder

 O'Connor added that she had a "very serious breakdown" between December and March, but ignored her doctor's advice not to go on tour because she did not want to let people down.

 "So very stupidly I ignored his advice to my great detriment, attempting to be stronger than I actually am.
-I apologise sincerely for any difficulties this may cause."
+I apologize sincerely for any difficulties this may cause."

 O'Connor's website and Twitter account were not accessible on Tuesday morning.
 A spokeswoman was not immediately available to comment on the statement.